telefonicaid/fiware-orion/doc/manuals/admin/metrics_api.md

 ```

 This operation (in fact, a variant of [get metrics](#get-metrics)) get results and, at the same time
-in an atomical way, reset metrics.
+in an atomical way, resets metrics.

 [Top](#top)